Çayırhan power station

 Çayırhan power station is a 620 MW operational coal fired power station in Turkey in Ankara Province.
 In 2019 land was expropriated for another lignite mine, to feed the a proposed extension, which was opposed as uneconomic and eventually had its licence revoked.

 History

 In 2017 the government privatized the Çayırhan-B lignite coalfield on condition a coal-fired power plant is built, in the hope that it would be the first of a wave of similar deals for various lignite coalfields around the country.

 Ownership

 The project was a joint venture between Kolin, Kalyon and Çelikler.
-But in 2020 the licence expired and as of 2024 it belongs to EÜAŞ with a different licence number.
+But in 2020 the licence expired and as of 2024 it belonged to EÜAŞ.
+In 2025 it was sold to Akçadağ Holding for 20 billion lira.

 Finance

 An extension was proposed at an estimated cost of $1.1-billion but was not done.

 Subsidies

 The government is giving a 15-year purchase guarantee.

 Economics

 The winning consortium bid $60.4 per megawatt, but according to opponents of the extension expanding Turkey's solar power would save taxpayers money in the long term.